Johnny Cardenas

-Johnny Ray Cardenas is an American retired college baseball coach and catcher.
+Johnny Ray Cardenas (born July 23, 1970) is an American retired college baseball coach and catcher.
 Cardenas was the head coach of the Stephen F. Austin Lumberjacks baseball team.

 Playing career

 Cardenas attended Seward County Community College in Liberal, Kansas.
 Cardenas then transferred to Texas Christian University (TCU) to play college baseball for the Horned Frogs baseball team.

 The Seattle Mariners selected Cardenas in the 46th round (1,271th overall) of the 1993 Major League Baseball draft.
 He began his professional career with the Bellingham Mariners of the Class A-Short Season Northwest League, where he batted .204 with two home runs.
 He was promoted to the Riverside Pilots of the Class A-Advanced California League in 1994.
 He hit .208 with one home run for Riverside.

 Cardenas began the 1995 season playing with replacement players in spring training for during the ongoing strike.
 He played for the Port City Roosters of the Class AA Southern League in 1995.
 In 1996, he began the season with Port City, after batting .189 with 1 home run and 6 RBIs in 27 games with Port City, he was released.
 He played the rest of the 1996 season with the Oklahoma City 89ers of the American Association, an affiliate of the Texas Rangers.

 Cardenas was released following the 1996 season and signed with the Duluth–Superior Dukes of the Northern League.
 He batted .298 with six home runs and 39 RBIs during the season.
 He signed with the Chicago White Sox to play the 1997 season with the Birmingham Barons during the 1998 season.
 He hit just .200 with 8 RBIs in 17 games.